 Another option is to choose a steel material application for your casework.
 Most cabinetry created from steel is done so with furniture grade steel so that it has heavy-duty use.
 With steel, a special powder coat finish can be applied which helps to provide a resistance from chipping, peeling, and cracking.
 Steel casework is good for heavy duty applications, is more resistant to chemicals, scratching, bacteria, and fungus, and is moderately priced.
 On the negative side, it can dent on impact.

 Go one step further with your steel application and use stainless steel to have a stronger, more resistant material for your casework and laboratory work benches.
 With a mix of nickel and chromium, stainless is resistant to corrosion and rust.
 The surface is non-porous, so spill all you like, and liquids will not be able to penetrate the material.
 When you want a high resistant to fungus, water, and moisture, this is the right casework material option.
 On the negative side, this is the most expensive material, it can scratch easily and dents easily on impact.

 When deciding on the material to use in your laboratory casework, you must think about how your space is used.
 Are you going to be experimenting with highly volatile materials?
 Will chemicals be used?
 By thinking about how the lab will be used, you can then choose a casework material that will be able to withstand the work of your laboratory.

 Weigh the pros and cons of each material so that you make the right choice when it comes to laboratory casework.
-A smart decision can see the casework of your space last for many years to come.
-Contact us today to learn more about casework and the options we have for you lab setting.
+Contact us today to learn more about casework and the options we have for your lab setting.